 Are you getting ready to have a baby?
+How long does it take for your stomach to shrink after having a baby?
 Here are three important things all moms should know about postpartum weight loss.

 When I got pregnant the first time four years ago, I was certain of everything.
 I was certain that I wouldn’t gain more than about 25 pounds, and I was certain that I’d be able to get back in shape pretty quickly.